japtain-cack/bedrock-server/README.md

 # minecraft-bedrock
 Run a bedrock server in a Docker container

 This Dockerfile will download the Bedrock Server app and set it up, along with its dependencies.

 If you run the container as is, the `worlds` directory will be created inside the container, which is unadvisable.
-It is highly recommended that you store your worlds outside the container using a mount.
+It is highly recommended that you store your worlds outside the container using a mount (see the example below).

 It is also likely that you will want to customize your `server.properties` file.
-The best way to do this is also using a `server.properties` file outside the container using a mount.
+The best way to do this is also using the `-e <environment var>:<value>` for each setting in the `server.properties`.

+## Example
-Here is a `docker run` command that will do that, assuming you have a `worlds` directory and `server.properties` file at `/minecraft`.
-(You should change the path to wherever your stuff is.)
+Here is a `docker run` command that will spin up a basic container with a few customized `server.properties`.

-    $ sudo docker run -d --name=minecraft\
-        -v '/minecraft/worlds:/bedrock-server/worlds'\
-        -v '/minecraft/server.properties:/bedrock-server/server.properties'\
-        --network host\
-        --restart=always\
-        nguyer/bedrock-server

-If you wanted to use custom resource packs, a whitelist, or other things, you could also mount those paths as well.
-Separating the content from the sever executable means that you can safely destroy your Docker container without losing your world.
-This will come in handy when there are updates to the server app, and you want to redeploy the container.

-Hopefully this is helpful to folks.
-Happy Minecrafting!

- -- nguyer
+ $ `docker run -d -it --name=mcpe1 -v /opt/mcpe:/minecraft -p 19132-19132:19133-19133/udp -p 19132-19132:19133-19133/tcp -e FLY=true -e OPS=usernameOne,usernameTwo-e ONLINE=false -e CHEATS=true -e SERVERNAME=mcpe.example.org nsnow/bedrock-server:latest`

+## Additional Docker commands

+`docker kill $(docker ps -qa); docker rm $(docker ps -qa)`

+`docker logs mcpe1`

+## List of environment variables and their defaults
+UID=1000
+GUID=1000
+LEVEL=world
+PVP=true
+VDIST=10
+OPPERM=4
+NETHER=true
+FLY=false
+MAXBHEIGHT=256
+NPCS=true
+WLIST=false
+ANIMALS=true
+HC=false
+ONLINE=false
+RPACK=''
+DIFFICULTY=3
+CMDBLOCK=false
+MAXPLAYERS=20
+MONSTERS=true
+STRUCTURES=true
+SPAWNPROTECTION=16
+MODE=0
+CHEATS=false
+SERVERNAME=dedicated-server
+MOTD=''
+LEVEL=''
+SEED=''
+MAX_TICK_TIME=''
+MAX_WORLD_SIZE=''
+RPACK_SHA1=''
+NETWORK_COMPRESSION_THRESHOLD=''